-In JavaScript, the data type Number
+In JavaScript, the Number

 Unlike other languages that have different types for integers and floating-point numbers, JavaScript uses a single type for both cases.
-This simplifies the manipulation of numbers (but it also introduces certain problems, which we will see at the end).
+This simplifies the manipulation of numbers (but also introduces certain problems, which we will see at the end).

-Declaring Number Type Variables
+Declaring Number type variables

 To declare a variable with a numeric value, we simply use the let